Bmongo/vscode-translator/README.md

 `translator.from`: Source language for translation, you can choose Chinese or English

 `translator.to`: Target language for translation, you can choose Chinese or English

+`translator.language`: Default is the current VSCode language, this configuration affects the interaction language of the plugin

+## Supported Languages

+- English
+- Simplified Chinese
+- Tamil

 ## Support